ryanjabr/Insurance-Claims-and-Underwriting-Dashboard/Detailed Analysis.md

 👉 2022 confirmed the downward trend: underwriting losses worsened and renewals weakened despite a lower claim amount than 2021.

+#### 3-Year Portfolio Story (Motor)

+- Claims: Frequency remained stable (~16%), but severity spiked in 2021 and stayed high.
+CSR fell from 90% to 80%, while CRR increased from 0% to 10%, weakening customer trust.

+- Underwriting: From a narrow profit in 2020, Motor slipped into losses in 2021 and 2022.
+Expense ratios crept upward, pushing combined ratios above 100%.

+- Renewals: Renewal ratios slid from 80% → 78% → 76%, with churn rate worsening.
+Average policy tenure peaked in 2021 but dropped sharply in 2022.

+👉 Motor started as a stable performer but is now under strain: rising severity, falling settlement quality, and worsening retention (renewal ratio) make it a weak segment needing corrective action.

 ### Health Insurance (2020 - 2022)